-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Norma

-- worked as a seamstress in a dress factory in the West End
+- She worked as a seamstress in a dress factory in the West End

 - The hand-coloured photograph held by Norma was taken in a photography studio on the Brixton Road in the late 1960s